SashaPatsel/coding-drills/new-content/sass/01/README.md

 @import "base/utilities";

 ```
 Notice that we did not include the underscore.
 We do not have to.
 The underscore has signaled that the files in question will be imported elsewhere.
+Feel free to copy this into your  `main.scss` file.

 10. To this point, we've create a professional-grade file structure for Sass projects.
 We've even imported several files into one central one.
 However, the browser cannot parse Sass code.
 It must first be compiled to css, which all browsers are equipped to read.
 We will be using an external package to help us with this compilation.